 They're wrong.
 Every day 8 people are killed and 1,161 injured in crashes that involve distracted driving, according to the Center for Disease Control and Prevention (CDC).
 In fact, some researchers think distracted driving is partly to blame for a steep increase in fatal crashes the following year - a spike that followed a 22 percent decline between 2000 and 2014.
 As a result, they're redoubling their efforts to combat it.

-Even if you're lucky enough to avoid a crash while texting, a citation for distracted driving can result in hefty fines and higher car insurance.
+Even if you're lucky enough to avoid a crash while texting, a citation for distracted driving can result in hefty fines and higher car insurance rates.
 Find out how to stop multitasking behind the wheel.

 People killed in crashes involving a distracted driver in 2018